erkizie/dinner_time/README.md

 - **Data Seeding:** Automatically populate the database with recipes and ingredients from a JSON file.
 - **Ingredient Normalization:** Ensure ingredients are standardized and duplicates are minimized during data processing.
 - **API Endpoints:** Provide RESTful APIs to interact with recipes and ingredients.
-- **Pagination:** Enables users to browse recipes page by page with a configurable number of results per page.
+- **Pagination:** Allow users to browse recipes page by page for a flexible and user-friendly experience.

 ---